 At Metro, we closely monitor the performance of all our train services.
 We are committed to providing reliable train services and we work closely with the Victorian Government, Department of Transport and Public Transport Victoria (PTV) to ensure we not only meet, but exceed, our customer service and performance targets.
 Our partnership with the Victorian Government emphasises the importance of delivering services in line with the agreed timetable.
-We delivered 98.2 per cent of services in May, with 90.4 per cent of them arriving within five minutes of the scheduled time.
-Metro Trains carries more than 240 million passengers a year, and we are continually working to ensure services are up to the highest possible standard.
-Every week Metro spends more than $12 million on maintenance and renewal work, and in May we renewed track, signalling and overhead electrical equipment to ensure our network can operate at its best.
+Every week Metro spends more than $12 million on maintenance and renewal work, and in June we renewed track, signalling and overhead electrical equipment to ensure our network can operate at its best.
 A number of incidents contributed to June’s performance result including an overhead power issue near Aircraft station on 3 June and a collision between a train and car near Mentone station on 12 June.

 ‘On time’ is defined as the proportion of services which arrived at their destination no later than four minutes and 59 seconds after the scheduled time in the timetable.

 Measured as a proportion of the timetabled train services run.